Bloomberg News | USC Alum

-She graduated from the University of Southern California Annenberg School for Journalism with a bachelors of art in print and digital journalism in May 2016.
+Jordyn's an alum of the University of Southern California's Annenberg School for Journalism where she studied print and digital journalism.
 She was named the Outstanding Print and Digital Journalism Student Award for the Class of 2016.
+At USC, she was a news reporter and columnist for the Daily Trojan.

-Jordyn's work has also appeared in The New York Times, the Los Angeles Times, Chicago Sun-Times, Marketplace Business News and Variety Magazine.
+Her work has also appeared in The New York Times, the Los Angeles Times, Chicago Sun-Times, on Marketplace radio show and Variety Magazine.

-Jordyn completed The New York Times Student Journalism Institute in June 2016 where she reported on stories in Harlem.
-In March, she participated in NPR's Next Generation Radio where she reported on money literacy in black churches through South Los Angeles.
+Jordyn participated in The New York Times Student Journalism Institute in June 2016 where she reported on small businesses and gentrification in Harlem.
+She also completed NPR's Next Generation Radio, reporting out a story on money literacy in black churches within South Los Angeles.

 She studied abroad in London at City University in 2015, and helped Variety launch its cultural correspondent department and produced videos.

-She has won awards from the Greater Los Angeles Chapter of Society of Professional Journalists, the California College Media Association and the National Association of Black Journalists.
+Jordyn has won several industry awards, including ones from the National Association of Black Journalists, the Greater Los Angeles Chapter of Society of Professional Journalists and the California College Media Association.

-As president of NABJ USC, the chapter received NABJ Student Chapter of the Year in 2016.
+While at USC, she was president of NABJ USC.
+The chapter received NABJ Student Chapter of the Year under her leadership.

 You can find her talking on Twitter @JordynJournals.